babelsociety/website/content/blog/in-depth-economy/index.md

 Limits are discussed by geographical area, given that different areas face different challenges and needs.

 It is paramount that all the interested people (consumers and producers) participate in setting up and agree on the actual limit.
-This ensures that everyone will commit to and respect it.
+This ensures that everyone will respect and commit to it.

-For example, we could agree to a limit of 1kg apples per week per person.
+For example, we could agree to a limit of 3kg apples per week per person.
 Because consumption is tracked at individual level, it is easy to set it up.

-It is inevitable that some people will consume less than 1kg, while others will crave for more.
+It is inevitable that some people will consume less than 3kg, while others will crave for more.
 If we impose a *strict* limit, on the same day we could have both unsatisfied people and apples left to rot.
 Unsatisfied people would perceive it as a shortage, hence we wouldn't have solved much.
 We don't want to push people into theft, but rather prevent it.

 **The limit should be considered as an indication that we are over-consuming** and that we should adjust our behavior.
 Given that we all agreed on the limit together, it would be antisocial and even awkward for people to constantly go over it.

-Nonetheless everyone have different needs, hence it should be possible to individually adjust limits.
+Nonetheless everyone has different needs, hence it should be possible to individually adjust limits.
 For example, children may need to consume more apples to ensure an healthy growth.
 The reason isn't important, what's important is that the special cases are discussed and agreed upon by all involved.

 Not all products need limits, only those that are at risk of shortages.